Animal Shelter Facility

 Animal Shelter Building

-As part of the Animal Shelter Expansion project, an existing building from Mayfield Park was relocated to the Animal Shelter.
-The building was renovated and is now Whiskerville, a 2,400 sq. foot Animal Services building to house cats and kittens.
-The existing 4,300 sq. foot Animal Services building has been renamed Barksburg and is home to dogs and puppies.
+As part of the 2017 shelter expansion project, an existing 2,400 sf modular building was relocated to the Animal Shelter and renovated to house cats and kittens.
+The existing 4,300 sq. foot Animal Services building has been renamed Barksburg and is home to dogs and puppies as well as animal control offices and shelter administration.